dme48/playlist-downloader/README.md

 ## Options

-    -h                                   Show help on how to execute the program.
+    -h, --help                           Show help on how to execute the program.

-    -p PATH                              Path of the destination folder for the downloaded songs.
+    -p PATH, --path PATH                 Path of the destination folder for the downloaded songs.
 Will be created if not present.
 Defaults to "Songs/".

-    -a AUTHOR                            Filters the songs at the playlist by author, downloading only those whose author matches
+    -a ARTIST, --artist ARTIST           Filters the songs at the playlist by artist, downloading only those whose author matches
                                          <author> (case insensitive).

-    -e EXTENSION                         Desired format for the downloaded files.
+    -e EXTENSION, --extension EXTENSION  Desired format for the downloaded files.

     --keep-originals                     If a new extension is provided (through -e EXTENSION), keep the files with the original format.
 By default those files are deleted.

     --append [SONG_SEQUENCE]             Appends the songs in SONG_SEQUENCE to the songs extracted from the playlist.
-Including the artist in the searchstring (e.g. "Hey Jude, Beatles") is allowed and recommended.
+Make sure to quote each song for proper parsing.
+Including the artist in the searchstring (e.g. "Hey Jude, Beatles") is
+                                         allowed and recommended.

 ## About